wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 This part includes the itinerary of the route as well as notes related to the route.

-When the mouse is placed on a line of the itineray, a marker is displayed at this location on the map.
+When the mouse is placed on a line of the itinerary, a marker is displayed at this location on the map.

 A left click on a line of the itinerary will zoom in on the location on the map.